IBM/powerai-vision-object-detection/README.md

 git clone https://github.com/IBM/powerai-vision-object-detection
 ```

-### 2. Login to PowerAI Vision
+### 2. Login to Maximo Visual Inspection

-Use your browser to access the PowerAI Vision web UI for steps 3-6.
+Use your browser to access the Maximo Visual Inspection web UI for steps 3-6.

+> Note: The images below show the old PowerAI Vision UI, but the interface is nearly the same except the new product name.

 ### 3. Create a data set

-PowerAI Vision Object Detection discovers and labels objects within an image, enabling users and developers to count instances of objects within an image based on customized training.
+Maximo Visual Inspection Object Detection discovers and labels objects within an image, enabling users and developers to count instances of objects within an
+image based on customized training.

 To create a new data set for object detection training: